-Opinion | Trump’s damage to our world standing will be felt long after he’s gone
+Opinion | How Biden will begin to repair Trump’s damage to our world standing

 “The voter turnout in the USA was historically high in this election — unfortunately also the polarization,” was the delicate way German Foreign Minister Heiko Maas put it in a tweet.
 Non-diplomats were far more blunt.
 “Even if [Biden] wins, a terrible question looms,” tweeted Roland Paris, a former foreign policy adviser to Canadian Prime Minister Justin Trudeau.
-“How could tens of millions of Americas reward this lying demagogue (Trump) after everything he’s done?
+“How could tens of millions of [Americans] reward this lying demagogue [Trump] after everything he’s done?
 People knew exactly what they were voting for.
 How deep are America’s democratic convictions, really?”

 Fair enough.
 Though Biden and the foreign policy team he will likely install already have deep relationships with most of the major U.S. allies, they will have to work long and hard to restore trust in the United States’ word and capability for effective cooperation.
 We won’t return soon, if ever, to the days of Bill Clinton’s “indispensable nation,” or see the international adulation that Barack Obama inspired.